vanvalenlab/deepcell-label/DEPLOYMENT.md

 ## Use a custom domain name

-We use Google Cloud Platform for our Domain Name System (DNS).

-To use a custom domain name for a deployment, such as label.deepcell.org,
+The application is now online at the domain name generated by CloudFront.
+Follow these steps to use a custom domain name for a deployment, such as label.deepcell.org.

-- on Cloud DNS on console.cloud.google.com,
+- on Cloud DNS on [console.cloud.google.com](console.cloud.google.com)

-  - Add a CNAME record where the data is the URL for the CloudFront endpoint such as `d1234abcd.cloudfront.net.` and the DNS name is `label.deepcell.org.`.
+  - Add a CNAME record where the data is the URL for the CloudFront endpoint and the DNS name is `label.deepcell.org.`.

   - Add a CNAME record where the data is `label.deepcell.org.` and DNS name is `www.label.deepcell.org.`.

-- on the CloudFront distribution,
+- on the CloudFront distribution
-  - set the Alternate domain name (CNAME) to `label.deepcell.org`
+  - Set the Alternate domain name (CNAME) to `label.deepcell.org`
+  - Set the Custom SSL certificate to `*.deepcell.org`, or your own certificate for the domain name to use

 ## Updating the deployment

-For future deployments on the same resources, you'll need to

-- redeploy the backend with `eb deploy`
+- Redeploy the backend with `eb deploy`
-  - make sure the database credentials are set before deploying
+  - Make sure the database credentials are set before deploying
-- rebuild the frontend with `yarn build` in the frontend folder
+- Rebuild the frontend with `yarn build` in the frontend folder
-- reupload the built static assets for the frontend to the S3 bucket
+- Reupload the compiled frontend static assets to the S3 bucket
-- invalidate the CloudFront cache for `/` and `/index.html` so the updated assets are served
+- Invalidate the CloudFront cache for `/` and `/index.html` so the updated assets are served

 ## Appendix: using the AWS RDS database

-We have a MySQL database already set up with RDS on AWS.
-It is shared between deployments, so it's not generally part of deployment, other than providing credentials to the backend to connect to it.
+A MySQL database is set up with RDS on AWS.
+It's not part of the deployment process, other than providing credentials to the backend to connect to it.

-Access the RDS MySQL instance on the command like with
+In case the database requires changes, access it on the command like with

 ```
 mysql --host=deepcell-label-db-1.cbwvcgkyjfot.us-east-2.rds.amazonaws.com --user=deepcelladmin --password -P 3306
 ```

-and interact with commands like the ones on this [MySQL cheat sheet](https://devhints.io/mysql).
-If you're switching the database that the backend uses (for instance, if the database schema changes dramatically), you'll need to create the new database first on the command with `CREATE DATABASE new-database-name`.
-The backend will set up the tables once the database exists.
+and modify it with commands such as these: [MySQL cheat sheet](https://devhints.io/mysql).
+If you're switching the database that the backend uses (for instance, when the database schema changes dramatically), connect to the MySQL instance and create the new database with `CREATE DATABASE new-database-name`.
+The Flask backend sets up tables once it connects to the new database.

 ### Switching between deployment and development